HiroNewf/Network-Plus-Notes/README.md

     - Filtering, inspection, spam filter, CSU/DSU, routing and switching, firewall, IDS/IPS, bandwidth shaping, VPN endpoint, so much stuff in one device
 - NGFW (Next gen firewalls)
     - Layer 7 firewalls (inspect application layer information)
-    - Looking at every frame and making security decision based on all of that data
+    - Looking at every frame and making security decisions based on all of that data
     - Can get very detailed and specific with their understanding
 - VoIP tech
     - PBX